Labor Day has a different history in America than in Europe, points out Julia Vitullo- Martin, editor of “Breaking Away: The Future of Cities.”

 It may be this notion — that a celebration of labor is an appropriate undertaking for Americans of all classes and political persuasions — that allowed America’s holiday to be marked with “picnics, parades, baseball games … and a few mild speeches,” rather than “clashes between cops and workers,” Ms. Vitullo-Martin theorizes.

 Europe’s socialist labor movement assumed a Manichaean duality: Workers were good, employers evil.
-The goal was to equalize distribution of the fixed pile of available wealth by getting as much as possible, while providing as little benefit as possible to their “ruthless exploiters.”
+The goal was to equalize distribution of a fixed pile of wealth by getting as much as possible, while providing as little benefit as possible to their “ruthless exploiters.”

 In America, on the other hand, union pioneer George Meany advised his brethren to avoid divisive, partisan politics.
 The average American worker realized early on that his energy and creativity could increase the value of his employer’s product, often making the difference between whether a company succeeded or failed.

-That’s why we Americans can be proud of our work — setting aside a weekend each year not just for a last summer fling, but also to honor what we’ve built and the labor it took to get it done.
+That’s something to remember as progressives rekindle their infatuation with socialism.
+It’s also why Americans can be proud of our work — setting aside a weekend not just for a last summer fling, but also to honor what we’ve built and the labor it took to get it done.

-A version of this editorial first appeared in the Review-Journal in 2001.
+A version of this editorial first appeared in the RJ in 2001.